devdriven05/NGO-Volunteer-Dashboard/README.md

 If you liked this project and are looking to collaborate, hire, or even offer an internship opportunity, feel free to reach out:
 📧 jvsaarathi@gmail.com

+## Attribution
+This project was created by Jaladhanki Venkata Sai Aarathi.
+If you use or modify this project, please provide proper credit.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.